 I actually work as a freelance product and graphic designer, since 2010 after a 3 years period working for a promotional products and packaging company in Paris.

-I always loved to draw, as a kid I took lessons for a couple of years in a local art course with Nicole Sabatier, a talented and passionated painter.
+I always loved to draw, as a kid I took lessons for a couple of years in a local art course with Nicole Sabatier, a talented and passionate painter.
 (His son is a product designer too)

 There I learned to use various tools like watercolors, pastels, charcoals, sepia, oil and gouache, applied to portraits, landscape, still life.

-But, how did you get into design ?
+But how did you get into design?

 I was at the university supposing to learn physics and mathematics, and I also took an art option.
 This is what revealed me that sciences were not made for me.
 After 6 months, I skipped all the courses except art class.